Julie Maddalena

 Julia Maddalena is an American voice actress who has worked on dubs of Japanese anime, cartoons, and video games.

+Career

 Some of her major voice roles are Silvia Maruyama from Ground Defense Force!
 Mao-chan, Arusu from Tweeny Witches, Hikaru Shidou from Magic Knight Rayearth, Tamaki Nakamura from Samurai Girl: Real Bout High School, Sakuya Kumashiro from Tenchi in Tokyo, and Cotton from the anime film Oblivion Island: Haruka and the Magic Mirror.
 Early in her acting career, she portrayed Rachel in the 1984 movie adaptation of Children of the Corn.